webandras/cleanui-laravel/README.md

 ## Important notes! - Updating laravel/ui

-When updating `laravel/ui`, do not run `php artisan ui bootstrap --auth` again, because it will overwrite your custom auth controllers and views!
+When updating `laravel/ui`, do not run `php artisan ui bootstrap --auth` again, ~~because it will overwrite your custom auth controllers and views~~ because it is unnecessary, and those reworked auth code parts have already moved to the `modules` folder, so it won't have any effect anyway.

 ## Laravel version compatibility (9.x-11.x)